The quiet crisis of mental health care in Nova Scotia

 • • •

+Colleen D’Orsay was diagnosed with depression when she was 19.
 About three years ago the mother of three from Sydney ended up in a crisis at the emergency department at the Cape Breton Regional Hospital.
 Enrolled in a Master of Counselling Psychology program with New Brunswick’s Yorkville University, the last thing she wanted was a hospital stay.

 “That was the only thing that I had, that I really felt good and proud of in my life,” D’Orsay says.
 “So if I had lost that, that would have made my health deteriorate even further.”